 Improving Iowa City’s Hickory Hill Park

-During design, the Advisory Committee, comprised of city staff and members of the Friends of Hickory Hill Park, and the public identified the park’s strengths and weaknesses along with project goals and objectives.
+During the design process at a public engagement meeting, the Advisory Committee, comprised of city staff and members of the Friends of Hickory Hill Park, and the public identified the park’s strengths and weaknesses along with project goals and objectives.

 - Tremendous community resource